thenexthub/Codira/docs/CompilerPerformance.md

 more documentation.

-The main way we will use `Instruments.app` is in "Counter" mode, to record and analyze a single run of swiftc.
+The main way we will use `Instruments.app` is in "Counter" mode, to record and analyze a single run of languagec.
 We will also use it in simple push-button interactive mode, as a normal application.
 While it's possible to run Instruments in batch mode on the command-line, the batch interface is less reliable than running it as an interactive application, and frequently causes lockups or fails to collect data.

-Before starting, you should also be sure you are going to profile a version of Swift _without_ DWARF debuginfo; while in theory debuginfo will give a higher-resolution, more-detailed profile, in practice Instruments will often stall out and become unresponsive trying to process the additional detail.
+Before starting, you should also be sure you are going to profile a version of Codira _without_ DWARF debuginfo; while in theory debuginfo will give a higher-resolution, more-detailed profile, in practice Instruments will often stall out and become unresponsive trying to process the additional detail.